JTAG - A technical overview

 The JTAG interface, collectively known as a Test Access Port, or TAP, uses the following signals to support the operation of boundary scan.

-TCK – the TCK or 'test clock' synchronizes the internal state machine operations
+- TCK (Test Clock) – this signal synchronizes the internal state machine operations.

-TMS – the TMS or 'test mode state' is sampled at the rising edge of TCK to determine the next state.
+- TMS (Test Mode Select) – this signal is sampled at the rising edge of TCK to determine the next state.

-TDI – the TDI or 'test data in' represents the data shifted into the device's test or programming logic.
+- TDI (Test Data In) – this signal represents the data shifted into the device's test or programming logic.
 It is sampled at the rising edge of TCK when the internal state machine is in the correct state.

-TDO – the TDO or 'test data out' represents the data shifted out of the device's test or programming logic and is valid on the falling edge of TCK when the internal state machine is in the correct state.
+- TDO (Test Data Out) – this signal represents the data shifted out of the device's test or programming logic and is valid on the falling edge of TCK when the internal state machine is in the correct state.

-TRST – the TRST or 'test reset' is an optional pin which, when available, can reset the TAP controller's state machine.
+- TRST (Test Reset) – this is an optional pin which, when available, can reset the TAP controller's state machine.

 There are two types of registers associated with boundary scan.
 Each compliant device has one instruction register and two or more data registers.